joshp23/YOURLS-Compliance/README.md

 1. Add option to keep tables on deactivation in config file.
 2. Cause flagged URLS to be colour-coded in main admin interface.
 3. Move to uniform pdo
+4. Check for validity of url on flag submission (in abuse.php & admin page), send error on false submission

 ### CREDITS
 Scripts used for inspiration and/or copypasta: